smucclaw/internal_docs/docs/index.md

 Then read [this overview of the current L4 system](./current_system/index.md).
 From there, it should be clear what to look at to get more information about the specific components of the system.

+Other noteworthy things include:
-There's also a more detailed, but currently still WIP, discussion of the codebase [in the Codebase section](./current_system/codebase/index.md).
+* a more detailed, but currently still WIP, discussion of the codebase [in the Codebase section](./current_system/codebase/index.md).
+* [an annotated bibliography in 'Further Reading'](./further_reading.md); this will be helpful for getting broader background on computational law and legal DSLs.

 ## On contributing